ivan-guerra/programmador.com/content/posts/sierpinski.md

 +----------------+ +----------------+ +----------------+   +----------------+ +----------------+ +----------------+   +----------------+ +----------------+ +----------------+
 ```

-At each node in the tree above we make 3 calls to `Sierpinski()`.
-The depth of
+At each node in the tree you make 3 calls to `Sierpinski()`.
+The depth of this
-this tree is equal to the degree of the top-level `Sierpinski()` call.
+tree is equal to the degree of the top-level `Sierpinski()` call.
 You can
 imagine for higher degree values, the tree just blows up.
-In fact, we can deduce
+In fact, you can
-the `Sierpinski()` implementation has an exponential time complexity of
+deduce the `Sierpinski()` implementation has an exponential time complexity of
 \\(\\mathcal{O}(3^{degree})\\).
 Ouch.

-In comparison, the space complexity is \\(\\mathcal{O}(degree)\\) due to the
+The space complexity is \\(\\mathcal{O}(degree)\\) due to the depth of the call
-depth of
-the call stack scaling linearly with the degree.
+stack scaling linearly with the degree.

 ## Randomization to the Rescue

 An exponential algorithm just isn't going to work.
 At \\(N = 10\\), the
-algorithm took well over 5 seconds to finish on a PC with an Intel i5 processor.
+algorithm takes well over 5 seconds to finish on a PC with an Intel i5
-So what can we do?
-Well, scroll a little further down that Wikipedia page and
+processor.
+So what can you do?
+Well, scroll a little further down that Wikipedia
-you find a section labeled "Chaos Game"[^2].
-You can read the wiki to get a
+page and you'll find a section labeled "Chaos Game"[^2].
+You can read the wiki
-technical description of the algo.
-I find the for dummies version they provided
+to get a technical description of the algorithm.
+Here's the for dummies version:
-more enlightening:

 1. Take three points in a plane to form a triangle.
 2. Randomly select any point inside the triangle and consider that your current